theLongLab/CATE/README.md

 ---
 #### Description

-The CATE software is CUDA based solution to enable rapid processing of large-scale VCF files to conduct a series of six different tests on evolution.
+The CATE software is a CUDA based solution to enable rapid processing of large-scale VCF files to conduct a series of six different tests on evolution.

 *Currently the program is under BETA testing for accuracy.*